AckeeCZ/styleguide/backend/guides/code.md

+# Coding

 ## Source code

 ### Naming above all

-The source code you write is inteded for only two audiences
+The source code you write is intended for only two audiences

 - other people,
 - compiler/interpreter.